ishaanganti/qlib/README.md

 # qlib

 A simple Python library for quantum mechanics simulations.
 Features include standard operator, bra, and ket manipulation, easy-to-use visualization tools, and frequently used Hamiltonians built in.
-Currently, in an effort to improve computational efficiency, time evolution is offloaded to Mathematica, although this will likely be changed in the future to increase accessibility.
 All expressions are nondimensionalized.

 ## Basic Syntax